dvm-shlee/xnippet/examples/docs/SCHEMA.md

-## **YAML Specification Document Guide**
+## **YAML Data Schema Document Guide**

 ### **Overview**
-This guide details the YAML specification for validating data fields within a software application or plugin.
+This guide details the YAML Data Schema for validating data fields within a software application or plugin.
 The specification ensures each data field meets the required standards for data type, format, and allowable values.
 This document is used primarily in environments where data integrity and compliance are critical.

 ### **Specification Document Structure**